-The EISs addressed projects such as the construction of an 85-mile rail line to transport commodities from the Uinta Basin in Utah.
-The Board also served as a cooperating agency in four federal environmental construction reviews in Maryland, Texas, Nevada, and California.
-The Board is monitoring environmental mitigation in two completed rail construction cases, one in Alaska and one in Texas.
+The EISs addressed projects such as the proposed acquisition of KCS by Canadian Pacific.
+The Board served as a cooperating agency in 11 federal environmental construction reviews in Maryland, Nevada, and California.
+The Board is also monitoring environmental mitigation in a rail construction case in Alaska.